Frege/frege-native-gen/README.md

 1. Download `native-gen-XX.jar` from [releases](https://github.com/Frege/native-gen/releases) where `XX` is the version and `KnownTypes.properties` from [here](https://github.com/Frege/native-gen/blob/master/KnownTypes.properties).
+2. Mention your class name along with it's purity in **KnownTypes.properties**.

+   For example, to generate for `java.util.HashSet`, add `java.util.HashSet=st` or if you want to call it a different name in Frege, add `java.util.HashSet=st,JHashSet`
-2. Run `java -jar native-gen-XX.jar java.util.HashSet KnownTypes.properties`
+3. Run `java -jar native-gen-XX.jar java.util.HashSet KnownTypes.properties`

+   If you want to generate for a third party class (In this example, a class from Guava library) Run `java -cp guava-15.0.jar:native-gen-XX.jar frege.nativegen.NativeGen com.google.common.collect.ImmutableCollection KnownTypes.properties`